-Non-teaching patients are defined as patients cared for independent of a Tulane staff member.
-As the Tulane Medical Center hospital is a 'closed' system, fellows will not be responsible for providing ongoing care for patients under the care of private practice physicians not associated with Tulane.
+Non-teaching patients are defined as patients cared for independent of an OLOL staff member.
+Fellows will not be responsible for providing ongoing care for patients under the care of private practice physicians not associated with Tulane.

 BMT/Leukemia rotation consists of: